alex-c/blueprint-datagrid/README.md

 # Blueprint Datagrid

 Blueprint Datagrid is an enhanced table component for [Blueprint 4](https://blueprintjs.com/).
-It adds features like paging, sorting, filtering and more to basic Blueprint tables.
+It adds features like paging, sorting and filtering to basic Blueprint tables.
+Blueprint Datagrid is built with Blueprint components and styling and stays faithful to the look-and-feel of the library in both dark and light mode.
+It is written in and supports Typescript.

 ### Status

-Blueprint Datagrid is currently in active development.
-The development progress is being tracked in [this project](https://github.com/users/alex-c/projects/1).
+🚧 Blueprint Datagrid is currently in active development.
+Progress is being tracked in [this project](https://github.com/users/alex-c/projects/1). 🚧

 ## Why